 Don’t be.
 Seriously!

-Urinary incontinence is extremely common among females, regardless of whether you’re a top Crossfit athlete or just leading a healthy lifestyle.
+Urinary incontinence is extremely common among females, regardless of whether you’re a top athlete or just leading a healthy lifestyle.

 You can incorporate pelvic floor exercises into your training.
 If your pelvic floor is weak, you can strengthen it or learn how to activate it via different exercises.
 This goes to same for athletes with an extremely active pelvic floor.
 To prevent fatigue, you can learn how to relax these muscles through a number of techniques and tricks.

 Most of all?
 Breathe and get in touch with your body.
 It’s capable of amazing things, and if you’re pushing it to the point of peeing, take a step back and try to figure out why.
 Urinating during exercise isn’t going to cause any serious damage, but it isn’t necessarily a good thing, and it can be avoided!